Part tablet, part personal assistant, Amazon Echo Show is the latest smart device to harness the power of Alexa.

 What is Amazon Echo Show?

-The latest addition to Amazon's Alexa-powered product line, Amazon Echo Show combines the voice-controlled automation features of Amazon Echo with a 7" LCD screen capable of displaying visual media.
+Amazon Echo Show combines the voice-controlled automation features of Amazon Echo with a 10-inch LCD screen capable of displaying visual media.
 Alexa, Amazon's virtual personal assistant, can use this screen to provide more detailed responses to your queries.
 For example, instead of asking Alexa to read out all your appointments for the coming week, you can simply have Alexa pull up your calendar on Echo Show's screen.

 Alexa can also use Echo Show's screen to enhance verbal responses to your requests.
 When you're listening to music, the screen can display the lyrics or album art.
 When you set a timer, you can watch it count down.
 When you want to know the latest news, Alexa can play a flash briefing video from outlets like CNN and Bloomberg.